dalenewman/Cfg-NET/README.md

 }
 </pre>

-##Happy End-User
+##Finishing Up The Scenario

-After you unravel the mystery of complete backup sets, and your program and configuration are finished, wrap it up in a Console application (e.g. *BackupManager.exe*).
+After you unravel the mystery of saving _x_ complete backup sets, for _y_ servers, and _z_ databases, deploy your program with some method of allowing the user to update and choose the configuration he/she wants to use.

-Allow the configuration file to be passed in as an argument, like this:
+For example, in a a Console application (e.g. *BackupManager.exe*), allow the configuration file to be passed in as an argument, like this:

 <pre class="prettyprint" lang="bash">
 C:\> BackupManager.exe BackupManager.xml